branislav-knezevic/various_notes/vim/vim_shortcuts_plugins.md

 `ysiwX` surround word with X (.,[]{} whatever)
 `cs"'` replace surrunding " with ' if text is already surrounded `dsX` delete exisitng X surrundings
+`ysiwt` will bring up tag at the bottom of the screen to enter a desired tag

 ### comment plugin
 `gcc` comment out a line